IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 To write detection rules based on the content of the source code, we use an intermediary representation of the source code that is more easy to navigate than plain text: an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (abstract syntax tree).
 The conversion of source code into AST is done by a language-specific analyzer.
 We use the parsers published by Sonar for this purpose.

-Therefore, SonarQube provides us with an API to navigate the source code and determine, for example, if some term is a function or a variable.
+The built AST provides us with the ability to navigate through the source code and to determine, for example, if some term is a function or a variable.
 Because each programming language has its own syntax, these ASTs (and associated APIs) are language specific too.

 Because of this strong language dependency, we use different modules (like `java` and `python`) to separate our rules based on their programming language